-Support groups offer a chance to talk to people who have been, or are in, a similar situation.
+Support groups offer a chance to talk to people who are, or have been, in a similar situation.
 You can share your experiences and ways of coping.
-Support groups can help if you live alone.
-They can also help if you do not feel able to talk about your feelings with people close to you.
-You can go along to see what a support group is like before you decide to get involved.
+Support groups can help if you live alone, or you cannot talk about your feelings with family or friends.
+You can attend a support group meeting before you decide to get involved.